Skip to main content

 4 mentions Positive Neutral Negative

 Players have expressed mixed feelings about grinding in the game, with some finding it tedious and unappealing, particularly due to the previous presence of a problematic in-game store and soft currency system.
-The removal of these features is seen as a positive step towards improving the experience, although grinding for in-game currency remains a contentious issue, with opinions varying on its enjoyment level.
+The removal of these features is seen as a positive step towards improving the overall experience, although grinding remains a divisive aspect, with some players occasionally enjoying it while others find it boring.

 • “Removing the disastrous in-game store and soft currency was a great first step that should win back a number of players that were immediately put off by such a grindy, fun-defying feature.”